 Upon being admitted to the program, you are assigned a temporary advisor who assists in coursework selection and monitors your progress in the program.
 To the extent possible, assignments are made on the basis of shared research interests.

-Candidacy Examination Committee: Early in the semester of the candidacy examination, you select members of your candidacy committee, in consultation with your advisor.
+Qualifying Examination Committee: Early in the semester of the qualifying examination, you select members of your qualifying committee, in consultation with your advisor.
 The committee consists of a chair (your faculty advisor) and a minimum of two faculty members with appointments in the department.
 You should contact faculty members directly to ask if they are willing to serve on the committee.
 Once the committee is set up, you and your advisor, in consultation with the other committee members, schedule a date and time for the exam.
-The departmental staff assistant can assist in scheduling the venue for the exam.
+Graduate Program Staff can assist in scheduling the venue for the exam.

 B. Permanent Advisor Selection

-After being admitted to candidacy and at least one semester before you are to take the comprehensive exam, you must obtain the agreement of a member of the department’s graduate faculty to serve as permanent advisor.
+After passing the qualifying examination and at least one semester before you are to take the comprehensive exam, you must obtain the agreement of a member of the department’s graduate faculty to serve as permanent advisor.
 This person may be your temporary advisor, but need not be.
-You should inform Ms. Sally Arnold and the Director of Graduate Studies as soon as you have reached an agreement with your permanent advisor.
+You should inform Graduate Program Staff and the Director of Graduate Studies as soon as you have reached an agreement with your permanent advisor.
 Your permanent advisor serves as chair of the comprehensive examination and dissertation committee.
 Once you begin the comprehensive exam process, no changes to the advisor can be made except in unusual circumstances (e.g., the faculty member leaves the university).
 Any change requires written approval of the Director of Graduate Studies.

 C. Comprehensive Exam and Dissertation Committee